 Dog-Friendly Go Boat London | Essential Info

 - Go Boat London is open seven days a week until the end of October, with Monday – Friday being off-peak and Saturday, Sunday and Bank Holidays peak.
 It is also open during November but on weekends only.

 - The two-hour dog-friendly Go Boat London experience costs a very reasonable £89 / £109 (off-peak / peak) and the 3-hour trip £119 / £139.
 See the Go Boat London pricing for details.

 - Getting there: Go Boat London is located in Merchant Square, Paddington, W2 IJZ.
 By tube, both Edgware Road and Paddington are less than 10 minutes walk as is Paddington station overground.
 If travelling by car, be aware that road parking is limited and restricted.

 - Book your dog-friendly Go Boat London adventure online on the Go Boat London website.

 - Stay up to date with Go Boat London on Instagram and Facebook too.

 Things to Do for Dogs After Your Dog-Friendly Go Boat London Experience

 Heist Bank is super dog friendly and quite honestly serves the best pizza we’ve had in a long time (and we know our pizzas).
 Belinha was immediately offered a bowl of water and their pup patrons regularly feature on the Heist Bank insta.
-This would definitely be our recommendation for post boating dog-friendly dining.
+This would definitely be our recommendation for post boating dog-friendly pizza.

 Dogs are welcomed at Lockhouse London but in the front bar only and outside.